 Each January, first-year LGOs visit 8-12 manufacturing and operations industry partner sites across the United States.
 DPT represents a defining part of the LGO experience.
 Alumni continually cite it as a highlight of their experience.
 Students observe operations in practice, connect with executives at LGO partner companies, and strengthen bonds with their classmates.
 Partner companies showcase their operations to potential interns and recruits.
 There are frequent engagements with LGO alumni throughout DPT that build connections to the broader LGO community and showcase professional application of the LGO toolkit.
 The trip isn’t all visiting, though.
 LGOs provide in-depth site assessments to each industry host after the visit.

 During spring break each year, LGO students organize an International Plant Trek to a destination of their choosing.
-The international plant trek goes to China frequently as part of LGO’s collaboration with the China LGO program, although multiple other destinations have resulted in success.
+The international plant trek goes to China frequently as part of LGO’s collaboration with the China LGO program, although multiple other destinations have also been explored.
 The trip is an opportunity to learn about global operations in a different cultural and economic context.